Matzeee/LedD/README.md

 # LedD
 LEDD Daemon in Python3

-## What is it?
+## What is LedD?

-It's the daemon behind a Android Application used for controlling multiple RGB or single color LED stripes with an PCA9685 controller or simillar.
+LedD is a daemon for interfacing LED stripes.
+It provides an abstract interface for effects to control any kind of LED stripe through an adapter (a driver).
+An Android application can connect and natively change any settings for the effects.

 ## Goals

 - manage multiple stripes and controllers at the same time
-- an open effects github repository with effects the stripes can use by one-click-download
+- an open effects github repository with simple download-and-run system
-- automatic location of the connected controller devices and restart/reset and status querys
+- automatic enumeration of the connected controller devices, restart/reset and status querys

 ### License